Implement password hash synchronization with Microsoft Entra Connect Sync

 - The password hash synchronization agent adds a per user salt, consisting of a 10-byte length salt, to the 64-byte binary to further protect the original hash.

 - The password hash synchronization agent then combines the MD4 hash plus the per user salt, and inputs it into the PBKDF2 function.
 1000 iterations of the HMAC-SHA256 keyed hashing algorithm are used.
-For additional details, refer to the Azure AD Whitepaper.
+For additional details, refer to the Microsoft Entra Whitepaper.

-- The password hash synchronization agent takes the resulting 32-byte hash, concatenates both the per user salt and the number of SHA256 iterations to it (for use by Azure AD), then transmits the string from Azure AD Connect to Azure AD over TLS.
+- The password hash synchronization agent takes the resulting 32-byte hash, concatenates both the per user salt and the number of SHA256 iterations to it (for use by Microsoft Entra ID), then transmits the string from Microsoft Entra Connect to Microsoft Entra ID over TLS.

-- When a user attempts to sign in to Azure AD and enters their password, the password is run through the same MD4+salt+PBKDF2+HMAC-SHA256 process.
-If the resulting hash matches the hash stored in Azure AD, the user has entered the correct password and is authenticated.
+- When a user attempts to sign in to Microsoft Entra ID and enters their password, the password is run through the same MD4+salt+PBKDF2+HMAC-SHA256 process.
+If the resulting hash matches the hash stored in Microsoft Entra ID, the user has entered the correct password and is authenticated.

-The original MD4 hash is not transmitted to Azure AD.
+The original MD4 hash is not transmitted to Microsoft Entra ID.
 Instead, the SHA256 hash of the original MD4 hash is transmitted.
-As a result, if the hash stored in Azure AD is obtained, it cannot be used in an on-premises pass-the-hash attack.
+As a result, if the hash stored in Microsoft Entra ID is obtained, it cannot be used in an on-premises pass-the-hash attack.

 The password hash value is NEVER stored in SQL.
-These values are only processed in memory prior to being sent to Azure AD.
+These values are only processed in memory prior to being sent to Microsoft Entra ID.

-When synchronizing passwords, the plain-text version of your password is not exposed to the password hash synchronization feature, to Azure AD, or any of the associated services.
+When synchronizing passwords, the plain-text version of your password is not exposed to the password hash synchronization feature, to Microsoft Entra ID, or any of the associated services.

-User authentication takes place against Azure AD rather than against the organization's own Active Directory instance.
-The SHA256 password data stored in Azure AD--a hash of the original MD4 hash--is more secure than what is stored in Active Directory.
+User authentication takes place against Microsoft Entra rather than against the organization's own Active Directory instance.
+The SHA256 password data stored in Microsoft Entra ID--a hash of the original MD4 hash--is more secure than what is stored in Active Directory.
 Further, because this SHA256 hash cannot be decrypted, it cannot be brought back to the organization's Active Directory environment and presented as a valid user password in a pass-the-hash attack.